Columbia University in the City of New York

 Are you a middle school educator in New York City who...

-• Explore strategies for teaching controversial topics at the intersection of neuroscience, ethics, and society
+• Explore strategies for teaching multi-faceted topics at the intersection of neuroscience, ethics, and society

-• Design interactive, evidence-based curricula for their own classrooms to promote critical thinking and the application of neuroscience principles in real-world contexts
+• Design interactive, evidence-based materials for your own classroom to promote critical thinking and the application of neuroscience principles in real-world contexts

 • Create a community of practice with educators from middle schools across New York City

-In this workshop, teachers will explore one neuroscience and society topic a day for the first three days, and participate in interactive exercises to dissect and digest the topic.
-The final day will be devoted to lesson plan development and include opportunities for teachers to share their ideas, feedback, and potential activities to engage future classes of students.
-Participants will be dedicated time, space, and access to experts in order to prepare themselves and their students for informed and thoughtful discourse.
+In the workshops, Fellows will explore a topic at the intersection of neuroscience and society over the course of four evenings.
+Fellows will participate in interactive exercises to dissect and digest the topic, develop lesson materials inspired by the topic, and share their ideas, feedback, and potential activities to engage future classes of students.
+Fellows will be dedicated time, space, and access to experts in order to prepare themselves and their students for informed and thoughtful discourse.

-The Teacher Institute for Neuroscience and Society is free, and participants who complete all four days of the workshop will earn a stipend of $1,000 and up to 24 CTLE credit hours.
+The Teacher Institute for Neuroscience and Society is free, and Fellows who complete all four evenings of the workshop will earn a stipend of $400 and up to 10 CTLE credit hours.
+Fellows who attend the summit will earn an additional 6 CTLE credit hours

 Where: This program will take place at Columbia University’s Zuckerman Institute (Jerome L. Greene Science Center, 3227 Broadway, New York, NY 10027).